j0d5/dev/lldb-commands.md

   panim         -- Prints if the code is currently execution with a UIView
                    animation block.
-  pbcopy        -- Print object and copy output to clipboard pblock        -- Print the block`s implementation address and signature pbundlepath   -- Print application's bundle directory path. pca           -- Print layer tree from the perspective of the render server. pcells        -- Print the visible cells of the highest table view in the
+  pbcopy        -- Print object and copy output to clipboard pblock        -- Print the block's implementation address and signature pbundlepath   -- Print application's bundle directory path. pca           -- Print layer tree from the perspective of the render server. pcells        -- Print the visible cells of the highest table view in the